googlearchive/firebase-util/src/join/README.md

 # LIMITATIONS

  - The joined paths must be objects.
 That is, they must contain child records.
 The children can be primitives but at the master level, they must be objects.
- - The children at a given joined path must have consistent data keys.
+ - The children at a given joined path must have consistent data keys (an occasional null value is tolerated, but they should be very consistent)
  - The root() command always returns the root for the first path provided.
 If you provide paths from different Firebase instances, only the first one is returned by root()
+ - Does not return arrays under any circumstances (will always be represented as an object)
+ - Write operations are not atomic; one path could succeed and another path fail in rare instances

 <a name="troubleshooting"></a>
 # Troubleshooting